Close

 2. Name changes

 After divorce, you might not want to share a last name with your ex-spouse anymore.
-This change can easily be addressed in the marital settlement agreement.
+This change can easily be addressed in your marital settlement agreement.
 But divorcing couples often don’t think of this before they sign the paperwork.
-While this may seem trivial, some credit card and bank accounts may be held in marital names, so ensuring that names are accurate, and changed correctly and timely, is crucial.
+While this may seem trivial, some credit card and bank accounts may be held in marital names, so ensuring that names are accurate and changed correctly and timely is crucial.

 3. Airline miles

-Often seen as trivial, airline miles can be a significant portion of a divorcing couple's assets, especially if one or both spouses travel regularly.
-These miles can be important and will open doors for travel to help spouses adjust post-divorce.
+Often seen as trivial, airline miles can be a significant portion of a divorcing couple's assets, especially if one or both people travel regularly.

 4. Custody

-When it comes to child custody, it's important to spell out who will have custody of the children as well as visitation rights for the other parent.
-This can help to avoid future disputes and misunderstandings.
+Possible legal implications: When it comes to child custody, it's important to spell out who will have custody of the children as well as visitation rights for the other parent.
+A vague agreement, or no agreement at all, could lead to uncomfortable disputes, misunderstandings, and court involvement.

 5. Spousal support